 Courses are offered in Japanese.
 Degree Programs: Asian Studies Minor.
 Faculty from other departments offer Asian history, art history, anthropology, and religion through the Asian Studies interdisciplinary program.
 Study abroad opportunities are available in many Asian countries.
 ECU has a direct exchange agreement with Osaka Kyoiku University in Japan and regularly offers a Kyoto summer study tour.

-Courses are offered in Italian language and civilization, including seminars on Dante and Renaissance literature.
+Courses are offered in first year Italian.
 Faculty from other departments offer Italian history, art history, and literature in translation through the Medieval and Renaissance Studies interdisciplinary program.
 Study abroad opportunities are available at many Italian universities and through the ECU "Italy Intensives" program in Certaldo.